camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 #### Testing detours

-Test *forks/detours* from the happy path as well as *errors/exceptional* pathes as chunks in seperate test methods.
+Test *forks/detours* from the happy path as well as *errors/exceptional* paths as chunks in separate test methods.
 This allows to unit test in meaningful units.

 The tests for the exceptional paths are basically very similar to the happy path in our example: